Eye Health Checkup:

 A visit to your ophthalmologist or optometrist for your eye health checkup examination is absolutely essential and cannot be stressed enough.

-Yes, your ophthalmologist may be a perfect 20/20, but you really should still get yourself screened or examined by a qualified optometrist
+Yes, your vision may be a perfect 20/20, but you really should still get yourself examined by a qualified optometrist

 or ophthalmologist on a regular basis.